missing-semester-cn/missing-semester-cn.github.io/_2020/command-line.md

     + `<C-b> ,` Rename the current window
     + `<C-b> w` List current windows

-- **Panes** - Like vim splits, pane let you have multiple shells in the same visual display.
+- **Panes** - Like vim splits, pane lets you have multiple shells in the same visual display.
     + `<C-b> "` Split the current pane horizontally
     + `<C-b> %` Split the current pane vertically
     + `<C-b> <direction>` Move to the pane in the specified _direction_.
 Direction here means arrow keys.